MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS II - Reaching Consensus.md

 [$i$ = round 1] : This is trivially true, as no previous round exists

-[round $i$]: Since $\alpha$ received enoguh promises from the quorum, this quorum $Q$ promised not to partake in any previous round.
+[round $i$]: Since $\alpha$ received enough promises from the quorum, this quorum $Q$ promised not to partake in any previous round.
 This means no acceptor in $Q$ voted before the max last round indicated in the promise:

 ![](./static/DS/safetyproof1.png)

 It is also possible that there would have been a majority in round $lastround$, but the value would have had to be $v$.
-Using again the hypotesis, no acceptro could have voted in rounds before, up till round 1.
+Using again the hypotesis, no acceptor could have voted in rounds before, up till round 1.

 ![](./static/DS/safetyproof2.png)

 Note that this safety is not dependent on the number of failures.
 If there are more failures that the expected number, Paxos simply won't decide.

+<small> Please refer to Paxos for Dummies for the formal proof </small>

 ### Making Paxos (as) Live (as we can)